ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+.
+J
+Beneath this mouldering canopy
+Once shone the bright and busy eye.
+But start not at the dismal void,
+Nor si&quot;k for greatness thus destroyed.
+If with no lawless fire it gleamed,
+Rut through the dews of kindness beamed,
+That eve shall be forever bright,
+When stars and suns are sunk in night.
+Within this hollow cavern hung
+The ready, swift, and tuneful tongue.
+if falsehood&#x27;s honey it disdained,
-d where it could nit praise was chained;
+And where it could nit praise was chained;
 if bold in virtue&#x27;s cause it spoke,
 Yet gentle concord never br&lt;?ke ;
 This silent tongue shall plead for thee